 Your academic success and legal status go hand in hand.
 Changes to your academic program and your academic plan may require updates to your SEVIS record and your I-20 or DS-2019.
 Please review academic changes that impact your legal status and follow the instructions to receive an updated I-20 or DS-2019, depending on your situation.

 If you have earned income in the United States, you may need to file federal and state tax returns.

-Please note that Rutgers Global cannot advise on tax issues.
+Please note that Rutgers Global cannot advice on tax issues.
 If you have questions that are not covered by the information provided, please contact a tax professional.

 When you complete the requirements for your degree/program, international students are automatically granted a “grace period” (60 days for F-1 students or 30 days for J-1 students).
 You may not study or work during the grace period, but you may plan for next steps.
 Before the end of the grace period, you must: